Danthewaann/snooker-ball-tracker/README.md

 The GUI provides an interface to allow you to configure the ball tracker in real-time as the app is processing video.
 Currently only supports pre-recorded video.

+When running the app click on the `Select File` button at the bottom, and use one of the provided video files located under `resources/videos/`.

 ### Interface screenshot

 <img src="examples/gui-screenshot.png" width=100%></img>